BR0kEN-/behat-drupal-propeople-context/README.md

-# Behat context by Propeople for testing Drupal sites
+# Behat context by Propeople

 The Propeople Drupal Context provide a flexible methods for testing websites, running on Drupal 7.
 The contexts in this repository extend the contexts of [DrupalExtension](https://github.com/jhedstrom/drupalextension).